 Indulge in Some Fine Dining

 Visiting Islamorada, or any of the Keys for that matter, without treating yourself to a fresh seafood dinner would be tragic.
-Chef Michael’s, the top rated restaurant in the area, prides itself on their dock to dish selections, but are known for their hogfish special.
+Chef Michael’s, the top-rated restaurant in the area, prides itself on their dock to dish selections, but are known for their hogfish special.
 They’re located in the Morada Way Arts and Cultural District — a great place to walk around and home to many artists and craftsman.
 Midway Café, located midway through the Florida Keys and right off of the Overseas Highway, is a great brunch or lunch spot for good food, an eclectic vibe, and amazing key lime pie.

 07 of 09

 Whether you’re a seasoned fisherman or just want to give the sport a try, Islamorada is the place to be to get a true fishing experience.
-You can charter a private boat with guide or join a fishing trip.
-Depending on the time of year the waters are teaming with sailfish and marlin, kingfish and wahoo, mahi mahi, and tuna.
+You can charter a private boat with a guide or join a fishing trip.
+Depending on the time of year the waters are teaming with sailfish and marlin, kingfish and wahoo, mahi-mahi, and tuna.
 Tarpon and bonefish live in the area year-round.

 08 of 09